dpeerlab/ENVI/README.md

 ======================

-ENVI is a deep learnining based variational inference method to integrate scRNAseq with spatial sequencing data.
+ENVI is a deep learnining based variational inference method to integrate scRNA-seq with spatial transcriptomics data.
+ENVI learns to reconstruct spatial onto for dissociated scRNA-seq data and impute unimagd genes onto spatial data.
-It creates a combined latent space for both data modalities, from which missing gene can be imputed from spatial data, cell types labels can be transfered and the spatial niche can be reconstructed for the dissociated scRNAseq data

 This implementation is written in Python3 and relies on jax, flax, sklearn, scipy and scanpy.